 Complete each section with details of your study (instructions are given for each section – delete these in the final version)

-Select methods for your project – the selection will depend on research question, feasiblity and resources.
+Select methods for your project – the selection will depend on the research question, feasibility and resources.
 Consult relevant methods SOP for further detail.

 Complete methods section including description of methods used in your study (sample text which can be adapted is provided in green).